 The class rooms are all furnished complete with our own make of school furniture.
-No student will have to sleep on the floor or eat from the window sills this year.
+No student will have to sleep on the floor or eat student will have to steep on the most of car from the window sills this year.
 The electric lights will make study a pleasure from the first day.
 The water supply should be completed by September one With all of these necessary preparations made and a good faculty arranged, we await the arrival of the students selected by each Mission to begin our seventeenth year of school work.